Boma Benjy – Iwuoha

-Striped cloth also had a role to play in heraldry, as overjackets, streamers, and banners of colored stripes could be used to display the colors of knights in combat or in the simulated combat of the tournament.
-The heraldic use of striped cloth survives in the practice of suspending medals signifying civil and military honors from striped grosgrain ribbon, with the color, width, and placement of stripes specified exactly by the rules of the decoration.
-In some cases the honor also includes the right to wear a wide sash of striped ribbon in the same colors as the ribbon of the medal itself.
+The striped cloth also had a role to play in heraldry, as over jackets, streamers, and banners of coloured stripes could be used to display the colours of knights in combat or in the simulated combat of the tournament.
+The heraldic use of striped cloth survives in the practice of suspending medals signifying civil and military honours from striped grosgrain ribbon, with the colour, width, and placement of stripes specified exactly by the rules of the decoration.
+In some cases, the honour also includes the right to wear a wide sash of striped ribbon in the same colours as the ribbon of the medal itself.
 Ribbon in the tricolor pattern of red, white, and blue, often folded into a rosette worn as a hat decoration, became a potent symbol of the French Revolution.

 Stripes in Fashion

-The almost infinite number of possible combinations of colors and widths in which striped cloth could be produced led to a continued symbolic use of striped garments in a way that distantly recalled the old rules of heraldry.
-Boating clubs and cricket teams at English universities frequently sported boldly striped blazers in club colors.
-Neckties in stripes of prescribed colors and widths (with the cloth cut on the bias to produce diagonal stripes) similarly were used to identify members of military regiments, alumni of university colleges, clubs, and similar affinity groups.
+The almost infinite number of possible combinations of colours and widths in which striped cloth could be produced led to continued symbolic use of striped garments in a way that distantly recalled the old rules of heraldry.
+Boating clubs and cricket teams at English universities frequently sported boldly striped blazers in club colours.
+Neckties in stripes of prescribed colours and widths (with the cloth cut on the bias to produce diagonal stripes) similarly were used to identify members of military regiments, alumni of university colleges, clubs, and similar affinity groups.

 Striped Cloth in the Twenty-First Century